mojason-81/anagram/README.md

 # Anagram app using Ruby and Sinatra

 Built while taking online course from Skillcrush.
 Recently updated to Ruby 2.4.1.
 Recently updated gems.
-Recently tested with PostgreSQL 9.6 on Mac.
+Recently tested with PostgreSQL 9.6 on macOS 10.12.6.
 Was originally built on Ubuntu 12.04.

 If you'd like to run the app, you need a PostgreSQL DB.
 Check the database.yml for configuration.
 For the tests to pass, I had to run `bundle exec rake db:test:prepare`.
 However, it's been a long time since I've had to monkey